Hep151/Protostar-Writeups/Stack/Stack5/Writeup.md

 Stack5 is an actual buffer overflow exploit with shellcode.
 The idea is this:
 We put in, PADDING + RETURN + NOPS + SHELLCODE/TRAP.
-The padding fills up the buffer until we are overwriting the return address, so we will start with that and come onto the other things.later, lets do the usual approach.
+The padding fills up the buffer until we are overwriting the return address, so we will start with that and come onto the other things later, lets do the usual approach.
 ```
 exploit = ''
 exploit += 'A' * 64